-Holding your first car boot sale?
-How to make as much money as possible
+Bank holiday car boot sale: how to make as much money as possible

 One of the best ways to generate some extra cash from your unwanted bits and pieces is to head to a car boot sale.